 According to the National Institutes of Health, one in four women and one in seven men will experience physical violence in a domestic relationship.
 For those navigating security clearances, the fear of reporting abuse can add layers of shame and hesitation.
 A common misconception is that filing for an order of protection could negatively impact one’s security clearance or jeopardize someone else’s clearance eligibility.
 This, however, is untrue.
 Protective orders alone do not automatically lead to clearance revocation; instead, they may prompt an alert under continuous vetting, which is distinct from a final adjudicated decision.

 The security clearance process can be intrusive, especially during personal subject interviews.
 These sessions can bring up difficult past experiences, which may deter victims from being fully transparent.
-It’s essential to remember that one can bring a support person to an interview for added comfort.
+Remember you can bring a support person to an interview for added comfort.

 Domestic abuse should not prevent anyone from pursuing a career in national security.
 The community needs individuals from diverse backgrounds, and survivors should not feel disqualified due to their past experiences.
 Seeking help and addressing concerns head-on brings healing and strength, dismantling the shadows in which domestic violence often resides.